Yaltaphil/Yaltaphil/README.md

-# Hi there, I'm Phil - aka [Yaltaphil][website] 👋
+# Hi there, I'm Phil 👋

-and I do frontend development.
+I do frontend development.
 I really enjoy learning languages and frameworks like Vue and Nuxt, as well as work in Javascript.

 <br />